Al0823/Al0823.github.io/README.md

 # Public Website
-this contains all the things i ever built, cool.
+this contains all the things i ever built/am building, cool.